Everybody responds to God’s love and grace, one way or another. But what about those who die before they get a chance to respond?

-But today I am not talking about men who are without excuse; I’m talking about children who die young.
+But I am not talking about men who are without excuse; I’m talking about children who die young.
 What happens to them?
-I don’t exactly know, but there are two things I’m sure of: (1) God has this figured out, and (2) he has much more grace than a college exam board!
+I don’t exactly know, but there are two things I’m sure of: (1) God has this figured out, and (2) he has more grace than a college exam board!

 On this subject I can’t quote scripture and verse and say “the Bible says this.”
 Actually, the Bible says very little about life after death and what happens to dead children.
-But the Bible does say an awful lot about the goodness of God and it is in him that I trust.
+But the Bible does say an awful lot about the goodness of God and it is him that I trust.

 Are we so faithless to doubt that God hasn’t got this figured out?
 Do we really believe he will condemn those who died before they had a chance to respond to his love and grace?